ovh/ip-reputation-monitoring/README.md

 In this section, you'll need to edit the file in `deploy/vars.env`.

 For security purpose, most of setting values must be defined as VARENV.
-So, to configure the tool, you just have to export following environment
+So, to configure the tool, you just have to export the following environment
 variables:

  * `AS_NUMBER`: your AS number, i.e.: OVH one is 16276